-Step 8 Under the Effect Settings, set the following parameters and view the effect on the screen.
+- Step 8 Under the Effect Settings, set the following parameters and view the effect on the screen. - Target gamut a.
+Click on the right of the drop-down list to open the adding custom gamut window.

-Target gamut

 Select a target gamut from the drop-down list.
 To view the target gamut in the color gamut diagram, select Target Gamut in the middle area of the Correct Cabinets screen.